 The Interest Rate Up and Down sensitivities show the impact of typical stresses to interest rates that could be expected one in every 40 years.
-The Spreads Up stress likewise represents a widening of credit spreads that could be expected one in every 40 years.
+The Spreads Up stress likewise represents a widening of credit spreads that could be expected once in every 40 years.

-The results of the analysis demonstrate that the most material risk to Athora Ireland's solvency ratio would be a scenario where equity and credit markets fall combined with falls in interest rates.
-However, at 31 December 2020 Athora Ireland was still projected to enjoy a solvency ratio in excess of 120% in any of the scenarios above, indicating that Athora Ireland's market risk profile can withstand severe shocks.
+The results of the analysis demonstrate the low sensitivity of the Company's solvency ratio to market risk scenarios due to the well-matched assets and liabilities, in particular for interest rates and spread risk sensitivities.
+At 31 December 2022 the Company was still projected to enjoy a healthy solvency ratio in any of the scenarios above, indicating that Athora Ireland's market risk profile can withstand severe shocks.